libp2p/specs/identify/README.md

 ### signedPeerRecord

-This is a serialized [SignedEnvelope](https://github.com/libp2p/go-libp2p/blob/master/core/record/pb/envelope.proto) containing a [PeerRecord](https://github.com/libp2p/go-libp2p/blob/master/core/peer/pb/peer_record.proto), signed by the sending node.
+This is a serialized [SignedEnvelope][envelope-rfc] containing a [PeerRecord][peer-record-rfc], signed by the sending node.
 It contains the same addresses as the `listenAddrs` field, but in a form that lets us share authenticated addrs with other peers.

 This field was introduced in a backwards compatible manner (meaning that it is sent along with the `listenAddrs` field), therefore, it is optional and may be omitted by older implementations.
+If the `signedPeerRecord` is present, implementations MUST use the data contained within it and ignore duplicated fields present in the main identify message

+[envelope-rfc]: ../RFC/0002-signed-envelopes.md#wire-format
+[peer-record-rfc]: ../RFC/0003-routing-records.md#address-record-format